 Low-code developers are a unique breed of software professionals who leverage low-code platforms to create applications with minimal manual coding.
 These individuals possess a diverse skill set that allows them to build and maintain applications while addressing specific business needs efficiently.
 In this blog post, we will explore the various skills and responsibilities that low-code developers must possess to excel in their field.

-Essential Skills for Low-Code Developers
+Essential Skills of Low-Code Developers

 To be effective in their role, low-code developers should possess the following skills: